Murder of Bianca Devins: Legislation

 Devins's mother, alongside then-congressman Anthony Brindisi, called for increased action to be taken by social media companies in regard to graphic content.
 Instagram reportedly promised to share the results of an audit, requested by Brindisi, by August 2019, although by December, he had yet to receive the results.
 Brindisi requested that the Federal Trade Commission investigate the case for full accountability.

-On September 21, 2020, Brindisi and the Devins' family introduced "Bianca's Law."
-If passed, all social media platforms with more than $10 million in revenue and over 100,000 monthly users would be required to establish an office dedicated to identifying and removing violent content that violates the platform's moderation standards.
-Marianne Buttenschon and Joseph Griffo introduced a law that would create criminal and civil penalties for spreading an image of a crime victim with the intent of glorification or harassment.
-In January 2022, the New York State Assembly passed a version of Bianca's Law, which criminalizes posting, sharing, or publishing personal images with intent to degrade or abuse under certain circumstances.
+On September 21, 2020, Brindisi introduced "Bianca's Law" in Congress as H.R.8323.
+If passed, it would require all social media platforms with more than $10 million in revenue and over 100,000 monthly users to establish an office dedicated to identifying and removing violent content that violates the platform's moderation standards.
+A version of Bianca's law was also introduced in the New York State Assembly by Marianne Buttenschon and in the State Senate by Joseph Griffo to create criminal and civil penalties for spreading images of a crime victim with the intent of glorification or harassment.
 It was signed into law by Governor Kathy Hochul at the end of December 2022.

 The Devins' family started a scholarship in Bianca's name for students pursuing psychology degrees.
-In early 2020, Bianca's friends and family held "The Bee Gala," to celebrate her life, showcase artwork she had made, and raise funds for the scholarship.
+In early 2020, Bianca's friends and family held "The Bee Gala", to celebrate her life, showcase artwork she had made, and raise funds for the scholarship.

 In July 2021, Devins' family sued the Oneida County District Attorney's Office, accusing them of distribution of child pornography.
-They had learned from producers of documentaries on the murder that they had received from the district attorney's office footage of Devins's death and of her having sex, as well as the contents of her phone, which included nude photos.
+They had learned from producers of documentaries on the murder that they had received from the district attorney's office footage of Devins' death and of her having sex, as well as the contents of her phone, which included nude photos.
 Allegedly, a YouTube blogger was also given these in response to a FOIL request.